Ulagam Sutrum Valiban: Cancelled sequels

 Ramachandran intended to make a sequel to this film titled Kizhakku Africavil Raju, but the project never came to fruition when he was alive.
 An animated sequel with the same title was planned by Ishari K. Ganesh in the late 2010s, with a new script directed by M. Arulmoorthy.
 Sayyeshaa and Akshara Gowda were signed on to star opposite a computer-generated Ramachandran.
-The film did not complete production.
+Despite a trailer being launched, the film did not complete production.